 • Cooling systems

-All of the above make cryptocurrency mining possible, but also power-hungry.
-Factor in the competitive, always-on nature and you’d need to scale operations exponentially to enable concurrent processing.
+All of the above make cryptocurrency mining a power-hungry operation.
+Factor in the competitive, always-on nature and you’d need to scale exponentially to enable concurrent processing.
+In the emerging case of “storage mining,” which leverages storage power over compute power, efficient storage could be a game-changer.

-In short, the better your odds, the more power you’ll need.
+In short, to better your odds, the more power you’ll need.
 And, in some cases, the cost can outpace the reward.

 There will be more innovations in the future that demand more power and create more data, and we’ll need to stay ready.